hsgweon/pipits/README.md

     $ python setup.py install --prefix=$HOME/.local

-This is recommended if you don't have root access.
+This is recommended if you don't have the root access.
 Make sure executables are visible to the shell by existing in the search path, by adding "$HOME/.local/bin" to your PATH variable.
+Assuming you are using UBUNTU, this can be achieved by adding the following line in "~/.zshrc" file:

+    export PATH=$HOME/.local/bin:$PATH

+Then type (or alternatively close and re-open the terminal.
+Basic Linux!):

+    $ source ~/.zshrc

 1.2 Dependencies